RondNath/SKRtools/README.md

     - Slope
     - Y-intercept
     - R²
-    - distance from predited distribution family (Slope and Y-intercept predicted)
+    - distance from predited distribution family (Slope and Y-intercept predicted, index of stability in the shapes of the distributions)
-    - distance from a reference distribution family (default skew-uniform family: slope = 1; intercept = 1.86)
+    - distance from a reference distribution family (default skew-uniform family: slope = 1; intercept = 1.86, the skew-uniform is a potential maximum evenness so interpreted as an index of evenness in the shapes of the distributions)
     - CV of distance from a predited distribution family (Slope and Y-intercept predicted)
     - CV of distance from a reference distribution family